-Dr. Rebecca Ford (Becki) is a researcher and lecturer in Sensory Science at the Division of Food Sciences, University of Nottingham.
-Becki studied food science leading to a role developing delicious new food products for leading supermarkets.
-During this time she became fascinated by the complexity of sensory perception and decided to return to University to study for a doctorate in Multi-Modal Flavour Perception.
-Becki's multi-disciplinary research investigated the flavour of beer using instrumental/analytical measures, descriptive sensory methods and functional magnetic resonance brain imaging (fMRI) - in particular investigating the impact of carbonation of beer flavour perception.
-She has since gained experience in industry measuring the sensory properties of non-food consumer goods and has trained high impact sensory panels globally in Brewing, and variety of other sectors.
-Since returning to academia, Becki's research interests include; investigating taste perception (using fMRI); individual variation in sensory perception and oral somatosensation, taste cell signaling, multimodal flavour perception and beer flavour perception.
+Dr. Rebecca Ford (Becki) is a lecturer in Sensory Science and leads a research group at the Division of Food Sciences, University of Nottingham.
+Becki has a background in industry with experience in Food Manufacturing, New Product Development, Consumer Insights, Global Sensory Panel Training and Consultancy within food, brewing, beverage and consumer goods sectors.
+She has a doctorate in Multi-Sensory Perception and continues to be fueled by a fascination of the complexity of our sensory systems.
+Becki's multi-disciplinary PhD research investigated the flavour of beer using instrumental/analytical measures, descriptive sensory methods and functional magnetic resonance brain imaging (fMRI) - in particular investigating the impact of carbonation of beer flavour perception.
+Becki's research interests include; investigating taste perception (using fMRI and taste cell signaling techniques); individual variation in sensory perception and oral somatosensation, multimodal flavour perception and flavour stability and perception in complex systems (i.e. beer and wine).

 Becki is course director for the Post-Graduate Certificate in Sensory Science and contributes to teaching at both undergraduate and post-graduate level.